-AC602L Acupuncture Channels and Points 5 Lab (.75 lab unit)
+AC602L Acupuncture Channels and Points 5 Lab (.75 lab unit) (22.5 academic hours)

 Students will accurately locate and needle acupuncture channel points.
 They will practice diagnostic techniques and treatments using Eight Extraordinary Vessels and other topics discussed in the didactic course.